renweview/WWCodeMobile/coding-projects/README.md

 - /android : contains code and additional resources for the Android project

-- /ios : contains code and additional resources for the iOS projects
+- /ios : contains code and additional resources for the iOS project

-- /mobile-game: contains code and additional resources for the mobile game project
+- /mobile-game : contains code and additional resources for the mobile game project